Potrero Power Station

 Included in the 29-acre site is a 4.8 acre parcel at the corner of 22nd and Illinois Streets currently owned and operated by PG&E as an electrical switchyard.
 PG&E granted the Project Sponsor approval to include this switchyard site in its planning and environmental clearance for the project.

-For upcoming events hosted by the Project Sponsor, visit their website here.
+For events hosted by the Project Sponsor, visit their website here.

 - April 16, 2018: Public Presentation to the Eastern Neighborhoods Citizens Advisory Committee